Wave-Play/robo.js/docosaurus/docs/developing/overview.md

 To dive deeper into events, check out the [events documentation](./events.md).

-## Sage Mode 🧙‍♂️
+## Sage Mode 🔮

 Meet Sage, your new best friend in interaction handling.
-Sage Mode operates behind the scenes, automatically simplifying interaction handling and providing smart error replies that make debugging a breeze.
-With Sage Mode, you can focus on what you do best: creating epic bot interactions! 👋
+Sage operates behind the scenes, automatically simplifying interaction handling and providing smart error replies that make debugging a breeze.
+With Sage, you can focus on what you do best: creating epic bot interactions! ✨

 Unlock the full power of Sage Mode by visiting the [Sage documentation](./sage.md).